suhashines/microservice-demo/notes.md

 1. create a custom exception class that extends Runtime Exception, i.e. `EntityNotFoundException`
 2. create a global exception handler class that uses `@RestControllerAdvice annotation`.
 Don't forget to handle `MethodArgumentNotValidException` for validation errors.

+# Order Service Implementation

+step 1 to 4 is similar to product-service implementation.
+The only difference is that order-service will communicate with customer-service and product-service to get the customer and product details using open feign.
+It will also use kafka to send order events to the notification-service.